In Throes of Increasing Wonder...

 "In Throes of Increasing Wonder..." is the series premiere of the American gothic horror television series Interview with the Vampire, an adaptation of Anne Rice's novel of the same name.
 Written by series creator Rolin Jones and directed by executive producer Alan Taylor, the episode premiered in the United States on AMC on October 2, 2022.

-The plot depicts the beginning of the interview session between Louis de Pointe du Lac and Daniel Molloy about Louis' life story as a vampire, particularly since meeting Lestat de Lioncourt in 1910 in New Orleans.
+The plot depicts the beginning of the interview session between Louis de Pointe du Lac (Jacob Anderson) and Daniel Molloy (Eric Bogosian) about Louis' life story as a vampire, particularly since meeting Lestat de Lioncourt (Sam Reid) in 1910 in New Orleans.

-The episode received critical acclaim, with praise going towards the premise, directing, writing, tone, cinematography, score, production design, costumes, characterization, and performances of Anderson and Reid.
+In the United States, the episode garnered a viewership of 1.2 million on both AMC and AMC+ during its premiere night, with 0.6 million viewers on linear television alone.
+It received critical acclaim for its premise, direction, writing, tone, cinematography, score, production design, costumes, characterization, and the performances of Anderson and Reid.
+Several publications named it among the best television episodes of the year.

 Plot

-In 2022, journalist Daniel Molloy (Eric Bogosian) receives a package in the mail from his old friend Louis de Pointe du Lac (Jacob Anderson) who lives in Dubai.
+In 2022, journalist Daniel Molloy receives a package in the mail from his old friend Louis de Pointe du Lac who lives in Dubai.
 The package contains a series of tapes and a handwritten letter, offering to conduct a do-over interview with him, a project that both had undertaken, 49 years ago, but failed to finish as it ended with Louis attacking Molloy which was sparked by Molloy's "disrespectful" remarks to Louis about "human life".
-As soon as Molloy arrives at Louis' penthouse apartment in Dubai, the two begins their first interview session.
+As soon as Molloy arrives at Louis' penthouse apartment in Dubai, the two begin their first interview session.

 Louis' story goes back to the year 1910.
-He works as a pimp and owns eight brothels, inherited from his father after his passing.
-One night, Louis gets into an argument with his brother Paul (Steven G. Norfleet), instigated by Paul praying outside the brothel and bothering one of Louis' workers, leading to the latter pulling a knife on the former.
-Also at the scene, vampire Lestat de Lioncourt (Sam Reid) witnesses the argument.
+He works as a pimp and owns eight brothels, inherited from his father after his death.
+One night, Louis gets into an argument with his brother Paul, instigated by Paul praying outside the brothel and bothering one of Louis' workers, leading to the latter pulling a knife on the former.
+Also at the scene, vampire Lestat de Lioncourt witnesses the argument.

-Louis later meets Lestat while visiting Miss Lily (Najah Bradley), a sex worker with whom he covers up his closeted homosexuality and whom he has affection for, at her workplace.
+Louis later meets Lestat while visiting Miss Lily, a sex worker with whom he covers up his closeted homosexuality and whom he has affection for, at her workplace.
 Louis finds her talking to Lestat and interrupts their conversation.
 As Lestat continues to talk and tease Lily, Louis finds himself unable to move.
 The following night, Louis and Lestat meet again in a game of cards.
 During the game, Lestat communicates with Louis telepathically while, at the same time, physically talking to the other players.
 He then freezes time and switches the other players' cards around, leading to Louis ultimately winning the game.
 As a result, the two begins to develop a friendship.